DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: Related Work

 The objective of these neural surrogates is to train a VAE that can generate samples from a Gaussian process prior.
 PriorVAE and PriorCVAE, the conditional variant, use a standard MLP-based encoder and decoder.
 Once the model has been trained, the decoder can generate samples from the prior by decoding a random latent vector, $\mathbf{z}$, and optional conditioning variables, such as the lengthscale and variance.

 These techniques, while fast and flexible, suffer from poor accuracy, largely due to the weaknesses associated with VAE-based architectures, such as posterior collapse and oversmoothing.
-With these architectures, there are two main sources of approximation error, in encoding the latent parameters, which can lead to posterior collapse, where the encoder ignores the latent variables, and in decoding latent samples, which can produce overly smooth outputs.
+Posterior collapse occurs during encoding, when the model ignores parts of the latent space and produces uninformative representations.
+Oversmoothing occurs during decoding, when the generated samples are excessively smooth.
 Furthermore, these errors compound: an error in approximating the latent distribution is exacerbated by a lossy decoding process.
 These limitations motivated the design of DeepRV, which we detail next.